kurz-m/Born2beRoot/README.md

 vim /etc/ssh/sshd_config
 ```

-Remove the `#` on the line with `Port 22` and change it to 4242.
+- Remove the `#` on the line with `Port 22` and change it to 4242.
+- Furthermore, set 'PermitRootLogin' to `no`

 5. Setup the network in virtualbox

->> Go to the 'Settings' tab and then on 'network'
+- Go to the 'Settings' tab and then on 'network'
->> Click on 'Advanced' and then 'Port Forwarding'
+- Click on 'Advanced' and then 'Port Forwarding'
->> Create a new rule with 'TCP' and 'Host Port' and 'Guest Port' being set to '4242'
+- Create a new rule with 'TCP' and 'Host Port' and 'Guest Port' being set to '4242'

-5. Change to the user 'makurz'
+6. Change to the user 'makurz'

 `su - makurz`